ICPSR Access Policy Framework

 Content Needs of Designated Community

-ICPSR's traditional clientele —the social science research community—are now requiring access to data that blur the boundaries between the social sciences and the biological and physical sciences.
-ICPSR needs to rise to this challenge by anticipating the needs of the community for these more complex data collections, acquiring them, and providing them in formats and systems that expedite their use.
+ICPSR's traditional clientele - the social and behavioral science research community - are now requiring access to data that blur the boundaries between the social sciences and the biological and physical sciences.
+ICPSR needs to rise to this challenge by anticipating the needs of the community for these more complex data collections, acquiring and preserving them, and providing them in formats and systems that expedite their use.
 This may mean requiring new skill sets for staff and widening ICPSR's perspective on data relevant to the field.

 It goes without saying that the rapid pace of change in technology in the digital environment is a challenge for any repository providing access to digital assets.
 ICPSR monitors and implements new technologies for data capture, storage, analysis, and visualization to ensure that ICPSR stays relevant and agile enough to continue to meet the needs of its users.